joemoose/psiops/docs/character.md

 To create a new character, follow these steps:

 1. Roll a D3 and add 1.
-Then roll a second D3 and subtract that from the previous result.
+Then, roll a second D3 and subtract that from the previous result.
 The resulting number is your attribute score.
 Do this in order for each of your character’s four attributes: **FORCEFUL**, **WILLPOWER**, **TACTICAL**, and **REFLEXIVE**.
 For example, if you first rolled a 1 and then a 3, your attribute score would be -1.
 Afterward, you may optionally swap two scores.
 	- Attribute scores range from a minimum of -1 to a maximum of 3.
 2. Roll D66 twice to select two starting **Psionic Talents** from the following Psionic Talents list.
 	- Psionic talents are latent mental powers that defy the laws of physics.